-- 1. The applicant must be currently employed with a criminal justice agency and have at least six months experience; - 2.
-The applicant must submit a resume which includes the experience required in item 1 above and all supporting documentation to the Department Head for evaluation; - 3.
-The applicant must secure a letter of verification from the chief administrator of the employing agency attesting to the information contained in the applicant's resume and supporting documentation, regarding the prerequisites and criteria required by this policy; and - 4.
+- 1. The applicant must be currently employed with a criminal justice agency and have at least two (2) years experience; - The applicant must submit a resume which includes the experience required in item 1 above and all supporting documentation to the Department Head for evaluation, as well as a copy of officer's complete TCOLE record including documentation (if the officer's Police Academy Training did not include Basic Peace Office V) that officer has to completed 16 hours of ALERRT (Advanced Law Enforcement Rapid Response Training);

+- 3. The applicant must secure a letter of verification from the chief administrator of the employing agency attesting to the information contained in the applicant's resume and supporting documentation, regarding the prerequisites and criteria required by this policy; and - 4.
 The applicant must pay all fees required by the College.